 - It appears that numerous receipts were issued by canvassers for the mostly smaller donations they collected.
-The receipts did not state that they were official receipts for income tax purposes, nor did they contain a unique serial number, as required by paragraph 16 of Interpretation Bulletin IT-110R3.
-However, they did contain the notation "Federal Charity Registration (letters patent) #329545-1, which could have given the impression that it could be claimed for tax purposes.
-If the receipts were meant to be temporary receipts or were not meant to be official receipts, they should not have included a registration number and should have contained a notation to the effect that "this copy is for your information only and is not an official receipt for income tax purposes", in accordance with paragraph 17 of IT-110R3.
+The receipts did not state that they were official receipts for income tax purposes, as required by paragraph 16 of Interpretation Bulletin IT-110R3.
+However, they did contain the notation "Federal Charity Registration (letters patent) #344995-5, which could have given the impression that it could be claimed for tax purposes.
+If the receipts were meant to be temporary receipts or were not meant to be official receipts, they should not have included a registration number and should have contained a notation to the effect that "this copy is for your information only and is not an official receipt for income tax purposes", in accordance with paragraph 17 of IT-110R3. - Official receipts issued in November and December of 2003 amounting to \$35,851.54 were issued for cash donations that could not be traced to deposit records (see details under Books and Records).